AlibabaCloudDocs/gpdb/intl.en-US/Product Introduction/Features and limitations.md

 -   Supports the JSON data type and the HyperLogLog type. \(You can use the `CREATE EXTENSION` command to create them.\)

+    **Note:** Only support json data type of JSON, and not support jsonb data type of JSON.

 ## Limits { .section}